 Respiratory depression is the chief risk for elderly patients treated with opioids, and has occurred after large initial doses were administered to patients who were not opioid-tolerant or when opioids were co- administered with other agents that depress respiration.
 Titrate the dosage of oxycodone and aspirin tablets slowly in geriatric patients and monitor closely for signs of central nervous system and respiratory depression.

 This drug is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

 In a pharmacokinetic study of oxycodone in patients with end-stage liver disease, oxycodone plasma clearance decreased and the elimination half-life increased.
 Care should be exercised when oxycodone is used in patients with hepatic impairment.

-Serious adverse reactions that may be associated with oxycodone and aspirin tablet use include respiratory depression, apnea, respiratory arrest, circulatory depression, hypotension, and shock (see OVERDOSAGE).
+Serious adverse reactions that may be associated with oxycodone and aspirin tablets tablet use include, apnea, circulatory depression, hypotension, respiratory arrest, respiratory depression, and shock (see OVERDOSAGE).

 The most frequently observed non-serious adverse reactions include lightheadedness, dizziness, drowsiness or sedation, nausea, and vomiting.
 These effects seem to be more prominent in ambulatory than in nonambulatory patients, and some of these adverse reactions may be alleviated if the patient lies down.
 Other adverse reactions include euphoria, dysphoria, constipation and pruritus.